June 12, 2019

 NPT Celebrates Pride Month 2019

-As leadership liaison for National Philanthropic Trust’s Diversity & Inclusion Committee, I am proud to see how my colleagues are working to engage our entire staff in recognition and celebration of Pride Month.
-It is my pleasure to give you a glimpse at an educational communication from the committee, which was shared internally last week with all of NPT’s workforce.
+National Philanthropic Trust’s Diversity & Inclusion Committee is proud to see how our colleagues are working to engage our entire staff in recognition and celebration of Pride Month.
+It is our pleasure to give you a glimpse at an educational communication from the committee, which was shared internally last week with all of NPT’s workforce.

 Hello everyone,